Here’s a little story and seven elimination communication tips

 We have by no means nailed this but still I thought this would be a nice opportunity to share…

-- High entertainment.
-There are certain times of the day that sitting on the potty is obviously just the perfect activity - namely upon waking.
+7- High entertainment.
+There are certain times of the day that sitting on the potty is obviously just the perfect activity – namely upon waking.
 However sometimes she is so into her playing it just seems mean to interrupt.
 Instead we incorporate potty time- putting the potty in front of the Superhero Base (otherwise known as the Dolls House) or getting out all the best books.
+(I am editing this a few years later and I am not sure about this tip!
+I actually think that a child’s autonomy should let them do what they want with their bodies and if they don’t want to sit on the potty we shouldn’t try and manipulate that.)

 It seems such a shame that Nappy Free is seen as going all out- when it is essentially just about communication, something every parent is already doing.

-Are you doing normal potty training, or a form of EC?
+Are you doing normal potty training, or a form of elimination communication?
 Have you found anything particularly ace/ hard?